 - Lettuce.
 Any crispy lettuce will do – Romaine, baby gem or iceberg work well.

 - Tomatoes.
 Try to go for a good quality, ripe tomato for the best flavour.
 You could also use cherry tomatoes.

 - Black beans.
 Swap these for kidney beans if you like, or even chickpeas or butterbeans.

 - Cheese.
 I love using a strong cheddar but just go for your favourite.

-- Yoghurt.
-Sour cream is the typical topping, which you can use if you like, but yoghurt is generally cheaper and provides a very similar flavour and creaminess to the bowls.
+- Yogurt.
+Sour cream is the typical topping, which you can use if you like, but yogurt is generally cheaper and provides a very similar flavour and creaminess to the bowls.

 - Spices.
 We’ll use chilli flakes, paprika, ground cumin and a little tomato paste just to up the flavour of the mince.
 Skip the chilli flakes if you’re cooking for kids or worried about spice.

 Three ways to make crispy tortilla shells